seungww/anonymized-submission-9378/README.md

-# On the Privacy Risks of Platform-Wide Telemetry in Virtual Reality Systems
+# On the Privacy Risks of Platform-Level Telemetry in Virtual Reality Systems

 This repository contains the inference framework (called **VRScanner**) introduced in our submission.
 It is designed to fingerprint encrypted traffic generated entirely by the platform OS (i.e., Meta Horzion OS).
 By analyzing protocol-level metadata from packet sequences, it identifies app usage (i.e., VR application) and in-app behavior (i.e., virtual world) without accessing payload contents.